tylerharter/cs301-projects/fall19/lab-p10a/README.md

 again soon, your browser may use the file on your computer instead of re-fetching the original.
 This technique is called caching.

-You'll program a simple caching technique when you implement the `get_json` function for P10.

 ## Implementing Caching

 We will now implement a `download` function with caching.